- What happens if I can’t pay my overdraft?

 - How long do you have to pay back overdraft?

-- How long can my bank account be negative before its close?
+- How long can a bank account be negative?

-- Can you go to jail for a negative bank account?
+- Can you go to jail for owing the bank money?

 What happens if I can’t pay my overdraft?